Anmolcreative/RailDrishti/README.md

 ## Why No New Hardware

 Axle counters, CTC panels, and GPS are already deployed across Indian Railways.
-RailIQ sits on top of existing infrastructure — no civil work, no signal changes, no procurement cycle.
+RailDrishti sits on top of existing infrastructure — no civil work, no signal changes, no procurement cycle.

 ---